qbittensor-labs/quantum/SETUP_GUIDE.md

 **Difficulty Levels:**
 - `0`: Default difficulty
 - `1` and above: Progressively harder circuits

+Miners are only able to increase their difficulty in increments.
+You may go from 0.0 to 0.7, and then up in increments of 0.4 once proving you can solve larger and larger circuits.

 > **warning** The lowest difficulty already produces 31 qubit circuits.
 High difficulties will likely cause OOM errors, you must implement your own simulation stack to handle large qubit counts efficiently!